-The discount rate used to measure the total pension liability was 7.47%.
+The discount rate used to measure the total pension liability was 7.50%.
 The projection of cash flows used to determine the discount rate assumed that member contributions will be made at the current contribution rate and that the District contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
-Based on those assumptions, the fiduciary net position was projected not to be available to make all projected future benefit payments of current plan members.
-Therefore, the long-term expected rate of return on pension plan investments of 7.50% was blended with the index rate of 3.57% for tax exempt general obligation municipal bonds rated AA or better at December 31, 2015 to arrive at a discount rate of 7.47% used to determine the total pension liability.
-The discount rate was 7.48% at December 31, 2014.
+Based on those assumptions, the fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.